heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 #### Share your project in GitHub Discussions

-Share your profile in the GitHub Discussions of this organization:
+Share your project in the GitHub Discussions of this organization:
 <https://github.com/orgs/heig-vd-dai-course/discussions>.

 Create a new discussion with the following information:

-- **Title**: DAI 2023-2024 - My first IntelliJ + Maven project -
+- **Title**: DAI 2023-2024 - My IntelliJ + Maven project - @YOUR_GITHUB_USERNAME
-  @YOUR_GITHUB_USERNAME
 - **Category**: Show and tell
 - **Description**: The link to your GitHub repository